Iraq's Abadi plants flag in Ramadi to mark Islamic State defeat

 Three mortar rounds landed about 500 meters (0.3 miles) from Abadi's location during his visit, three security sources said.
 The prime minister was not in danger but was forced to leave the area, they said.

-He met soldiers at the main government complex captured by counter-terrorism forces on Monday and planted the tri-colour flag outside the building.
+He met soldiers at the main government complex captured by counter-terrorism forces on Monday and planted the tri-color flag outside the building.

 He had announced the visit to Ramadi himself on Twitter and declared Thursday a national holiday in celebration.